fedora-python/portingdb/docs/update_portingdb.rst

 released -> idle
     There is an issue with the package:

-* Let someone know.
+* Check what happened and file a bug.

-Treat the "py3-only" state the same as "released".
+Treat the "py3-only" and "legacy-leaf" states the same as "released".

 If you encounter some other transition, let someone know and figure out a process!